citp/privacy-policy-historical/s/st/sto/stockhouse.com.md

 Sometimes we ask for personal information when providing special features and services.
 You do not have to give us that information, but without it, you may not be able to take advantage of those products or services.
 For example, you will be unable to track your personal stock portfolio on our site unless you input the stocks you own or watch and you may not be able to gain access to certain areas of our site unless you register and/or subscribe.

-####  How Do We Use "IP Addresses" and "Cookies"?
+####  How Do We Use "IP Addresses" and "Cookies" and other tracking facilities?

-Cookies are used on our sites in the following ways:
+These mechanisms are used on our sites in the following ways:

   * To access your stored account information automatically when you log on to our site, in order to deliver better and more personalized service
   * To estimate our audience size and usage patterns.
 The unique cookie that is given to each browser accessing Stockhouse Publishing Ltd. is then used to determine usage patterns for targeting content and ads based upon user interests